 Here are some useful contact pages which we highly recommend if you’re experiencing any difficulties with mental health:

 As stated, here at Vape Club we believe mental health is very important, whilst also being huge anti-smoking advocates.
-Throughout the Quitting Smoking for Mental Health study, the trend of smoking tobacco and its impact on mental health has evidently had a distinct negative effect in all manner of ways.
+Throughout the Quitting Smoking for Mental Health study, the trend of smoking tobacco and its impact on mental health has evidently had a distinctly negative effect in all manner of ways.
 This is why we advocate for the use of vaping when trying to quit smoking, as it is twice as effective in quitting when compared to other forms of NRT (Nicotine Replacement Therapies) such as patches or gum.

 If you’re a smoker looking to switch to vaping, our range of bundle kits is the ideal option as they feature everything you need to start vaping right away, including a vape kit and e-liquid.
 We also stock a wide range of vaping starter kits and e-liquid separately.
 For more information recommend you take a look through our detailed Beginner’s Guide To Vaping, which will give you a headstart and some much-needed knowledge in your quest to quit smoking.

-For any vaping related queries, our dedicated customer service team are on hand to answer any of your questions by phone, email or webchat.
+For any vaping-related queries, our dedicated customer service team is on hand to answer any of your questions by phone, email, or web chat.